eunchangchoi/eunchangchoi.github.io/index.md

 ▪ 'AI Ethics, Policies & Governance: A Global Overview' The Korea Society of Internet Ethics Conference (Nov.2018) <br>
 ▪ 'Artificial Intelligence Applications for Global Public Health' National Medical Center(NMC), Seoul, South Korea (Oct.
 2018)<br>
 ▪ <a href="http://idr.jinbo.net/232"> 'Will You Trust Artificial Intelligence's Decision?'</a> AI Lecture Series, <a href="https://idr.jinbo.net/">Institution for Digital Human Rights</a>, Seoul.
 S.Korea (Dec.2017)<br>
-▪ <a href="https://blog.naver.com/gp3project/221112176044">'Can Blockchain Technology Help the Unbanked around the World?: Financial Inclusion'</a> Povertyinfo.org's blog (Oct.2017)<br>
 ▪'National Cyber Security in The Age of Internet of Things'<a href="http://www.snuiis.re.kr"> Institute of International Studies</a>, Seoul National University (Jan.2017)<br>
 ▪'Analysis on the Stanford AI 100 Report' <a href="http://www.snuiis.re.kr/sub2/2_2_6_2.php"> Technology & Society Forum</a>, Seoul National University (Nov.
 2016) <br>
 ▪ <a href="https://opennet.or.kr/wp-content/uploads/2015/08/발표자료-Net-Neutrality-OTT-Zero-ratinghandout-2015812-.pdf">'Net Neuteality in the new ICT Ecosystem :Zero-rating'</a> OpenNet Korea, Seoul (2015) <br>